Frequently Asked Questions

 Who needs to register for the 2021 Biennial Meeting?

 All attendees and participants must register, including all presenters of accepted submissions.
+However, you do NOT need to be registered for the Biennial meeting to register and attend SRCD-supported pre-conferences.

 When can I register for the 2021 Biennial Meeting?